 It’s inevitable that at least one of your clients will regularly pay late.
 To handle these clients, you can extend your payment terms just for them to fit their needs, but stronger individualized collection strategies exist.

-For example, if your late client rarely responds to emails but is quite responsive to phone calls, then instruct your accounting team to call this client within a certain period after payment is due.
-Alternatively, if you have experienced late payments through one specific form of payment from this client, offer them the chance to switch payment methods.
-These individualized collection strategies might encourage your clients to pay.
+For example, if your late-paying client rarely responds to emails but is quite responsive to phone calls, instruct your accounting team to call this client within a certain period after payment is due.
+Alternatively, if you have experienced late payments through one specific form of payment from this client, offer it the chance to switch payment methods.
+These individualized collection strategies might encourage your client to pay.

 Instead of waiting for your payment’s due date to arrive (hopefully along with payment), call the client a week before the due date to discuss your services.
 Ask if any issues with your service might cause the client to delay payment.
 Repeat this call a week after the due date if the bill hasn’t been paid, and write down any payment promises your client makes so you can follow up properly.
 Stick to phone and not email here, as phone calls are much tougher to ignore.